bitops/text-adventure/README.md

+Text Adventures!

 ## About

 This is a text game and engine that I am writing just for fun.
-I loved playing Kings Quest when I was a kid and text adventures harken back to those days for me.
+And to learn more about the basics of game programming.
+I loved playing games like Kings Quest when I was a kid and text adventures harken back to those days for me.

+Text games also remind me of a book I borrowed when I was a kid.
+It was a thick book full of BASIC code that you would type in to the computer and then run it.
+When you ran the code, you had a full game!
+That was REAL open source because you had to make the effort to type all 25 or 50 pages of code in, while the editor was hot.
+Makes you grateful for how far we've come since then. :)

-I'm going to continue updating the data files so that the story gets bigger and bigger.
-But if you have an idea, feel free to contribute it.
+I'm going to continue updating the data files for the "Epic Adventure" so that the story gets bigger and bigger.
+But if you play the game, happen to like it, and have an idea, please feel free to contribute it.

-This project is all about fun so I'm always open to ideas.
+This project is all about fun so I'm always open to new ideas.

 ## License